-Self-administering a Solo 401(k) isn’t necessarily rocket science, but it does require strict compliance with both IRS and DOL regulations.
+Self-administering your retirement plan may sound daunting, but a self-directed solo 401(k) isn’t rocket science.
+Still, it does require strict compliance with both IRS and DOL regulations.
 Failure to comply can result in the IRS considering your retirement fund disbursed, penalizing you, and then taxing the disbursements.
-In other words, the penalties can be high when you don’t adhere to the strict guidelines.
+Be careful—the penalties can be high when you don’t strictly adhere to the guidelines!

-Nonetheless, self-administration offers 401(k) holders unmeasured flexibility in the types of investments they can hold in their retirement account.
+The self-directed solo 401(k) can give real estate investors and the self-employed unmeasured flexibility in the types of investments they can hold in their retirement account.